top of page

 The adjective 'endemic' has its etymological origins in the Greek word 'endēmos,' which is formed from 'en,' meaning 'in,' and 'dēmos,' meaning 'people' or 'population.'
 'Endēmos' originally referred to something that was native to or peculiar to a specific population or region.
 Over time, this term was adopted into English as 'endemic' to describe a characteristic of being constantly present in a particular geographic area or population.
 The word 'endemic' thus retains its connection to the idea of something being native to a specific place or group of people, highlighting its historical association with geographic and population-specific contexts.

-Quiz: Find the meaning of the adjective endemic:
+Find the correct meaning of the adjective endemic:

 Try Again!